AngeloFranciscoSA/Streamlit-Examples/README.md

 # Streamlit-Examples
-Using streamlit, here somes examples
+Using streamlit, here somes examples.

+Here we have examples with exist in Streamlit Doc.